-- Same basic design as plasma etcher and CVD

-- Parallel Plate (1 4 at a time)

-- Hexode: does many at time
+- Parallel Plate (1 4 at a time) - Hexode: does many at time

 Figure 11-17 Top and side views of parallel plate and hexode batch RIE systems.
-Typical conditions for either is 50 mtorr and 5 kW/m2.
+Typical conditions for either is 50 mtorr and 5 kW/m.

 Damaged Surface Due to RIE